chanchalmittal/Ticket-Alignment-System-Using-AI/readme.md

    - System searches for moderators with matching skills
    - Uses regex-based skill matching
-   - Falls back to admin if no match found
+   - Falls back to admin if no match is found
    - Updates ticket with assignment

 4. **Notification**